HermesMarc/hermesmarc.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Originally I'm from Luxembourg and earned my Bachelor’s degree in Physics in Germany.
-During my Master’s program, I became very captivated by the use of computers to verify mathematical proofs, leading me to switch fields to Math in order to explore this further in my Master Thesis.
+Originally I'm from Luxembourg and earned my Bachelor’s degree in **Physics** in Germany.
+During my Master’s program, I became very captivated by the use of computers to verify mathematical proofs, leading me to switch fields to **Mathematics** in order to explore this further in my Master Thesis.

 While this makes me a mathematician by training, I’m arguably more of a logician by practice.
 As you can see below, I have done some work on the intersection of computer-verified mathematics, first-order arithmetic and computability theory, in particular making use of an approach coined synthetic computability.